CloudNcodeInc/EncodeBox/README.rst

 :failed_directory: (~/EncodeBox/failed) The input files are moved there if the transcoding task failed.
 :completed_directory: (~/EncodeBox/completed) The input files are moved there if the transcoding task succeeded.
 :completed_remote_directory: (ubuntu@127.0.0.1:medias/) This option is not yet used (issue #2)
+:completed_cleanup_delay: (604800) Completed files are removed if older than this delay in seconds, default means 7 days.
 :hd_transcode_passes: (a long list) The worker_ follows this list of passes (calls to encoders) to transcode the HD content.
 :sd_transcode_passes: (a long list) The worker_ follows this list of passes (calls to encoders) to transcode the SD content.